 My publication record is listed in my personal curriculum vitae.

-Our Amorphophallus titanum bloomed at the end of August 2007.
+Our Amorphophallus titanum, named Rhea, bloomed at the end of August 2007.
 You can see the photographic and data record of our specimen.
 This was the 121st blooming of this plant in captivity within the historical archive maintained at the University of Wisconsin.
 ECSU is the 28th blooming venue in the US, and the second location of a blooming event in CT (after UCONN) according to the archive.
+The second genotype of this plant, named Hyperion, bloomed on April 15, 2014 and here is a much more brief report on this flowering event.
 Also in this place I hope to someday have links to a virtual tour of the greenhouse and arboretum facilities that I use in my research and teaching.
 I have put some references on particulates here regarding safety of exposure to greenhouse soil constituents.

 For summer 2012 I have posted Chlamydomonas Protocols that Jonathan Corbett and I are using for a GFP transformation project.

 I have received so many requests for information on the effects of music on plant growth, that I ended up writing a short piece on the subject.
 The short answer is that plants exhibit no musical taste and any student project on this subject is likely doomed to failure.

 One of the most common issues in the interface between plants and humans is mowing the lawn.
 I provide here some Advice on Selection of a Lawn Mower.
 Hopefully this will assist you in the choice between a reel or rotary mower for your lawn.

 I have a very simple-minded Cell Diagram under construction for your examination.
 This is a clickable map and so you will soon be able to click on any organelle and get to some explanation.
 For now, the larger organelles have been defined.
 The less obvious cell structures will be implemented as I get time.

 There are other brief explanations on Seed Germination and Apical Dominance available.